 In exchange for the entitlement to free childcare, we hand our children over (if grudgingly) to be slowly habituated to authoritarian, consumerist learning cultures.
 The authoritarianism that arises in schools apparently of necessity (we save money by increasing student/teacher ratios, and by simplifying and quantifying outcome expectations), in fact, also serves as excellent preparation for acquiescence to plutocratic governance – government by powerful business interest.

-As it happens, it now requires wealth and education for Americans to protect their children from a system that enculturates young people to strive for excellence within a framework of indolent consumption.
+As it happens, it increasingly requires wealth and education for Americans to protect their children from a system that enculturates young people to strive for excellence within a framework of indolent consumption.

 But whether or not we have kids of school age, and whether or not they go to the neighborhood school, We the People might consider taking charge of the fact that we’re allowing our publicly funded schools to mass produce a narrow set of officially endorsed human outcomes – universally and compulsorily.
 Even if it’s a completely unintended consequence of high stakes standardization, it’s dangerous.

 If we don’t get off this path, we will all be governed, twenty years hence, by the electoral whims of habitually torpid, rule-addicted, narrow-minded, approval-seeking consumers, who will soon outnumber voices of courage, critical reason, inquiry, innovation, inspiration, or self-directed, community-minded action that we try to cultivate around the edges.